duckdb/duckdb-web/docs/sql/expressions/star.md

 |---:|-----------------------------:|---:|
 | 1  | 11                           | 3  |

-`COLUMNS` expressions can also be combined, as long as the `COLUMNS` contains the same (star) expression:
+`COLUMNS` expressions can also be combined, as long as they contain the same star expression:

 ```sql
 SELECT COLUMNS(*) + COLUMNS(*) FROM numbers;